The Four Steps to Amazing and Powerful Learning Experiences

 The point of Education should not be to make all children the same, but to draw out each child's strengths - the things they're good at, the things they enjoy, the things that make them unique, the things that will make them stand out to future opportunities, including college and career.

 You need to allow your children to learn outside the box.
 You don't get something new by doing the same thing that everyone else is doing.
 Just think about all the people you see Google Doodles for.
 None of these people would be featured if they had simply done what everybody else does.
 Your child can find his genius -- if you let him be himself instead of requiring him to be some sort of standardized or common kid.

 Maya Angelou said, “If you are always trying to be normal, you will never know how amazing you can be.”

 Our bodies are made to move.
 Sitting on a computer or in a classroom for hours a day is not natural for anyone, especially children.

 "When people exercise, executive functions vastly improve.
 Exercise improves cognition by increasing oxygen flow into the brain.
 An increase in oxygen is always accompanied by an uptick in mental sharpness.
 Exercise acts directly on the molecular machinery of the brain itself.
 It increases neurons’ creation, survival, and resistance to damage and stress."

 Too often children are treated as if their interests and concerns are not valid.
 They are instead required to take an interest in whatever a teacher is serving up in class, whether it's relevant and interesting or not.
 Yet the most effective learning is NOT taught.
 The most effective learning happens when students seek out learning on their own, through their own search for knowledge.

 Children crave knowledge.
 They are naturally curious.
-Boredom is what happens when children don’t have enough interesting stuff to research, experiment on, or create.
+Boredom is what happens when children don’t have enough interesting stuff to research, to experiment on, or to create.
 Powerful learning environments allow kids to ask questions and to seek answers through research, exploration, experimentation, and reflection.